max-si-m/max-si-m.github.io/_posts/2015-11-23-stereotypes-about-freelancers-and-our-hard-work.md

 layout: post
 title:  "Stereotypes about freelancers and our hard work"
 date:   2015-11-23 01:00:00
-last_modified_at:  2015-11-23 01:00:00
+last_modified_at:  2015-12-05 01:00:00
-excerpt: "Freelancer - is a people whose work is change the world!"
+excerpt: "We are destroying all stereotypes about freelancers.
+Freelancer - is a people whose work is change the world!"
 categories: bloging
 tags:  freelance
 image: